davide97l/rpgmaker-mv-translator/README.md

 - `MapXXX.json`: contains the **dialogs** relative to all the maps.
 Basically it contains most of the dialogs on the game which would probably require a massive amount of time if translated manually 🗺️.

-The remaining files are not translate since they don't contain much text to translate such as `System.json` or there is nothing critical to translate such as `Animations.json`.
+The remaining files are not translated since they don't contain much text to translate such as `System.json` or there is nothing critical to translate such as `Animations.json`.

 ## Usage 💡